-I am especially interested in tools coming from mirror symmetry, a phenomenon first observed by string theorists which relates the algebro-geometric structure of one space to the symplectic structure of a "mirror" space.
+I am especially interested in tools coming from mirror symmetry, a phenomenon first observed by string theorists, which relates the algebro-geometric structure of one space to the symplectic structure of a "mirror" space.
 The Gross-Siebert program uses tropical geometry (a sort of piecewise-linear skeleton of geometry) to create a combinatorial framework for understanding the structures arising in mirror symmetry.
 Much of my work is based on applying these tools from the Gross-Siebert program towards problems concerning cluster algebras.

-Also see my pages on
+Also see my pages on arXiv, Google Scholar, and ResearchGate.

 Publsihed:

-- Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves (with Helge Ruddat)
+- Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves, with Helge Ruddat.

-International Mathematics Research Notices, 2021.
+International Mathematics Research Notices, 2023.

-- Strong positivity for quantum theta bases of quantum cluster algebras (with Ben Davison)
+- Strong positivity for quantum theta bases of quantum cluster algebras, with Ben Davison.

 Inventiones mathematicae, 2021.